LIBERATING FOOTBALL TRAVEL

 Having grabbed the crucial equaliser at the Nou Camp, Brazilian international Lucas Moura then made history with a simply extraordinary hat-trick at Ajax in the semi-final.
 Coming the night after Liverpool’s equally astounding victory over Barcelona, the feat lifted the whole Champions League from its moribund, money-spinning stasis.
 This was pure, once-in-a-lifetime football drama.

 The final wasn’t.
 Played at Atlético Madrid’s Wanda Metropolitano of relatively modest capacity, the game failed to ignite after Liverpool converted a very early penalty.
-The fact that solid Liverpool centre-back Virgil van Dijk was elected man of the match, on a pitch graced by Harry Kane, Christian Eriksen and Mohamed Salah, speaks volumes.
+The fact that solid Liverpool centre-back Virgil van Dijk was elected man of the match, on a pitch graced by Harry Kane, Christian Eriksen and Mohamed Salah, sums up the occasion.

 A poor start in 2019-20 led to the ill-advised sacking of Mauricio Pochettino, the revered Argentine having weathered the storm of the new stadium construction and taken Spurs to unprecedented heights in modern times.
 Worse, his replacement was José Mourinho, his team dull and inconsistent.